Green Lantern (film): Marketing

-Marketing and promotion of the film cost $100 million.
-The first footage of the film was shown at the 2010 San Diego Comic-Con.
-The footage was widely released online in November 2010 with thirty seconds of footage airing the following day on Entertainment Tonight.
-The first full theatrical trailer for the film was shown before screenings of Harry Potter and the Deathly Hallows – Part 1 and became available online in November 2010.
+Marketing and promotional materials for the film totaled $100 million.
+The first footage of the film was shown at the 2010 San Diego Comic-Con and was widely released online in November with thirty seconds of footage airing the following day on Entertainment Tonight.
+The first full theatrical trailer for the film was shown before screenings of Harry Potter and the Deathly Hallows – Part 1 and became available online in November.
 This initial trailer was met with a poor reception from fans and, as a result, the film's marketing campaign was delayed.
-Sue Kroll, the studio's worldwide marketing president stated, "Part of the reason the response to the first trailer was lukewarm was that the big-scale sequences weren't ready to show, and we suffered for it.
-We can't afford to do that again."
-In April Warner Bros. debuted nine minutes of footage at the 2011 WonderCon in San Francisco.
+Sue Kroll, the studio's worldwide marketing president responded: "Part of the reason the response to the first trailer was lukewarm was that the big-scale sequences weren't ready to show, and we suffered for it.
+We can't afford to do that again".
+In April, Warner Bros. debuted nine minutes of footage at the 2011 WonderCon in San Francisco.
 The Hollywood Reporter reported that the footage wowed the audience.
 A four-minute cut of the WonderCon footage was later released online.

 Animation

 In March 2010, Comics Continuum reported that an animated Green Lantern film was in the works at Warner Bros.
-Animation and would be part of a direct-to-video project that was timed for release of the live-action Green Lantern movie in the summer of 2011.
-The Green Lantern animated project would likely take a look at the origins of the Green Lantern Corps, including the first ring wielders.
-In an interview with Bruce Timm, the producer revealed that a sequel to the Green Lantern animated movie had been discussed but canceled because of the picture not achieving the immediate success that they had hoped for.
-However, Timm did hope the live-action film would renew interest in a sequel.
-The animated movie entitled Green Lantern: Emerald Knights was officially announced in June 2010 instead.
+Animation, as a direct-to-video project that was timed for the release of the live-action Green Lantern movie in the summer of 2011.
+The Green Lantern animated project was described as taking a look at the origins of the Green Lantern Corps, including the first ring wielders.
+In an interview with Bruce Timm, the producer revealed that a sequel to the Green Lantern animated movie was discussed but canceled because of the picture not achieving the immediate success that they had hoped for, although Timm hoped that the live-action film would renew interest in a sequel.
+The animated film entitled Green Lantern: Emerald Knights was officially announced in June instead.

 Comics

 DC Entertainment began releasing a series of Green Lantern Movie Prequel comics the week before the film was released, covering the lives of the characters before the events of the film, written by members of the film's production team.
-Five comics were made, covering Tomar-Re by Marc Guggenheim, Kilowog by Peter J. Tomasi, Abin Sur by Michael Green, Hal Jordan by Greg Berlanti and Sinestro by Michael Goldenberg and Geoff Johns.
+Five comics were made, covering Tomar-Re by Marc Guggenheim, Kilowog by Peter Tomasi, Abin Sur by Michael Green, Hal Jordan by Greg Berlanti, and Sinestro by Michael Goldenberg and Geoff Johns.
 A free excerpt of the Sinestro prequel comic was released online as "Secret Origin of the Green Lantern Corps #1" two days before the release of the film.

 Roller coaster

 Six Flags debuted two roller coasters named Green Lantern at Great Adventure and Magic Mountain in 2011 to coincide with the film's release.
-A third ride, Green Lantern Coaster, also opened in November of the same year at Warner Bros.
-Movie World in Australia, although this ride was more based on the original comic.